-In accordance with the Institutional Mission, the Nursing Department and its programs at the National University College are committed to the integral formation of health professionals of the highest quality with a strong commitment toward discipline and public Service.
+In accordance with the Institutional Mission, the Nursing Department and its programs at the NUC University are committed to the integral formation of health professionals of the highest quality with a strong commitment toward discipline and public Service.
 To provide an education of academic excellence that meets the needs of today’s society and broadens personal, professional and social opportunities of an individual in any of our learning modalities: traditional face-to-face or online education.
 This mission is aimed at the development of proficient professionals in the field of Nursing, capable of being critical and ethical thinkers, with clinical judgment and leadership attitudes through learning, professional practice and community service.
 In addition, to promote the development of nursing professionals who assume their commitment to learning as a dynamic and continuous process in the acquisition of new knowledge through life.

 To create nursing professionals committed to the conﬁdent and competent practice as leaders in new trends and challenges for the improvement of a diverse, dynamic and complex society of health.